drewww/prism/README.md

 **prism** is a roguelike game engine written in [Lua](https://www.lua.org/) for use with [LÖVE](https://love2d.org/), inspired by Bob Nystrom's talk on roguelike architecture.
 It utilizes the **command pattern** and **composition** to provide a modular, extensible foundation for creating turn-based games.

-Released under the **MIT License**, prism2 is free to use for both personal and commercial projects.
+Released under the **MIT License**, prism is free to use for both personal and commercial projects.

 ## Features

 - **Command Pattern**: Encapsulates actions as discrete commands, enabling clean and decoupled turn-based mechanics.
 - **Composition-Based Design**: Promotes flexibility and reusability using composition to build entities.
 - **Event Listener System**: React to in-game events dynamically, such as status effects, traps, and environmental interactions.
-- **Lightweight and Modular**: Built in Lua, prism2 is designed to be lean and easy to use.
+- **Lightweight and Modular**: Built in Lua, prism is designed to be lean and easy to use.

 ## Documentation